barrett370/Notes/Y3/Neural-Computation/source/Neural-Comp-Lecture5.md

 **Note: these provide the *average* gradient per training example**

-We can now use gradient descent to optimise the weights, $w$ adn biases, $b$.
+We can now use gradient descent to optimise the weights, $w$ and biases, $b$.

 #### Mini-Batch Gradient Descent